 All that’s left to do is indulge in a thick slice with a cuppa – it’s moist, chocolatey & comforting, plus it makes a great addition for afternoon tea.
 Store the rest in an airtight container or freeze a few slices for when you fancy a treat.
 I really want to say this keeps well, but it never lasts very long in our house!

 So get baking & bling up those bin-bound bananas!
-A x
+Stay hungry!
+A 😉 x